FOCUS M.S. Dhoni is the subject of three recent biographies, a welcome development in a market characterised by a dearth of sports books

 Donald Bradman was a great subject for cricket writers.
 Some of the best cricket literature was dedicated to this Australian, who also penned an autobiography Farewell To Cricket , a book that has seen many reprints; just as Brightly Fades The Don by Jack Fingleton.

 Cricket books have always found a market in Australia and England.
 Publishers encourage sportsmen to pen their autobiographies and sports scribes contribute biographies, authorised and otherwise, in a good number.

 The sub-continent, despite the crazy following for the game, has remained disappointingly slow in producing cricket books.
 Few cricketers have looked at the possibilities of sharing their experience with their fans even though Sunil Gavaskar had set the trend in 1976 when he wrote Sunny Days , an autobiography, barely five years after his international debut.

 There has been a dearth of sports books in India for various reasons, lack of interest among the players being the prime one.
-It thus comes as a welcome change when someone like M. S. Dhoni has three books on him, of course, none being an authorised work.
+It thus comes as a change when someone like M. S. Dhoni has three books on him, of course, none being an authorised work.

-Ray took his time to finish the book.
-He travelled to Dhoni’s home town, met many important people in the cricketer’s life and drew on his own interactions with the India captain to piece together a narration that is easy reading.
+Ray took his time to finish the book, travelling to Dhoni’s home town, met many important people in the cricketer’s life and drew on his own interactions with the India captain to piece together a narration that is easy reading.
 Dhoni’s achievements are the reasons for these three authors to have set aside time to write.
 Ray has many anecdotes and references, some too well-known to be included in a book released nine years after Dhoni’s debut, but the essence on local flavour is the standout feature.